 As the final step of the process, Clariant’s senior management evaluated and validated the results of the assessment in a follow-up workshop.

 The Clariant Materiality MatrixMateriality MatrixClariant continually evaluates and prioritizes economic, environmental, and social issues by assessing their materiality – the extent to which they impact our business and society.
 In 2021, Clariant conducted a comprehensive materiality assessment, which identified the issues that are most relevant to the company and its stakeholders.
 Both internal and external stakeholders were involved in the process which assessed the relevance of 28 topics spanning economic, governance, environmental and social dimensions.
 The material topics identified include employment opportunities, climate protection, product stewardship, as well as diversity, equity and inclusion.
-Clariant makes use of regular stakeholder interactions and market monitoring to make necessary adjustments to its materiality matrix.Clariant summarizes the outcomes of the assessment.
-Figure 016 The horizontal axis depicts the relevance of the topics for Clariant’s value creation, whereas the vertical axis shows the relevance of the topics to stakeholders.
+Clariant makes use of regular stakeholder interactions and market monitoring to make necessary adjustments to its materiality matrix.Clariant in Figure 015 summarizes the outcomes of the assessment.
+The horizontal axis depicts the relevance of the topics for Clariant’s value creation, whereas the vertical axis shows the relevance of the topics to stakeholders.
 The topics fall into two categories: Advance and Focus.
 Focus topics are essential to Clariant’s ability to create long-term value; Advance topics offer opportunities that will allow Clariant to better meet expectations.